Engee documentation

 Details

-The rate of change of current during peak reverse current measurement.
+The rate of change of the current when measuring the peak reverse current.
 This value must be less than zero.

 Dependencies

-To use this parameter, set the parameter Charge dynamics to zero.
-Use peak reverse current and stretch factor, Use peak reverse current and reverse recovery time, Use peak reverse current and reverse recovery charge or Use peak reverse current and reverse recovery energy.
+To use this parameter, set for the parameter Charge dynamics meaning Use peak reverse current and stretch factor, Use peak reverse current and reverse recovery time, Use peak reverse current and reverse recovery charge or Use peak reverse current and reverse recovery energy.

 Units